devqurious/qblog/content/posts/pi/14_Install-PiHole.md

 sudo kubectl apply -f pihole-web.yml
 ```

-Now you should be able to open the wonderful web UI of pihole.
+Now you should be able to open the wonderful web UI of pihole by navigating to [http://newton/pihole/admin/](http://newton/pihole/admin/).

 ![](/images/pi/pi_home.png)